Resizing a Windows Partition

 give

-Ubuntu your login information, it is time to prepare the disk
+Ubuntu your login information.
+It is part of preparing the disk

 space for your installation.
 If you have a version of Windows